 According to the Traffic Management advisor for the metropolitan city Jagatman Shrestha, the under-trial crossing system is internationally practiced to facilitate children, physically impaired, and during emergency situations with an easier way for crossing the road.

-Smart Light system tested too
+Smart Light system launched too

 What other traffic management system can be adopted to make Kathmandu a smart city?
 Do suggest your valuable opinions in the comments section below.